-ms consultants, inc. was retained by the Sharon Sanitary Authority to design improvements to the city’s Water Pollution Control Facility (WPCF).
-The goal of the expansion and upgrades were to enable the facility to meet more stringent National Pollution Discharge Elimination System (NPDES) effluent limitation requirements.
+ms consultants, inc. was appointed by the Sharon Sanitary Authority to improve the design of the city’s Water Pollution Control Facility (WPCF).
+The goal of the project was to upgrade the facility to meet more of the strict requirements surrounding effluent limitations, laid out by the National Pollution Discharge Elimination System (NPDES).

-Effective January 1, 2009 the Sharon Sanitary Authority assumed all assets and operational control of the wastewater system from the City of Sharon.
+In 2009, the Sharon Sanitary Authority seized control of all assets and operations of the wastewater treatment plant from the City of Sharon.
 The authority continues to enhance operations to ensure long-term viability and cost effectiveness of its operations.

-The WPCF is on a triangular shaped 7.5-acre tract bounded by U.S. 62 on the north, Norfolk Southern Railroad on the west and the Shenango River on the southeast.
-The WPCF’s service area is regional, and serves residents of the City of Sharon, a small portion of Brookfield Township, Ohio, and the USVWPCA, which consists of the Borough of Sharpsville, the City of Hermitage, and the west side of South Pymatuning Township.
+The facility’s service area is regional, and serves residents of the City of Sharon, a small portion of Brookfield Township, Ohio, and the USVWPCA.
+The USVWPCA consists of the Borough of Sharpsville, the City of Hermitage, and the west side of South Pymatuning Township.

-Flow from the City of Sharon collection system enters an influent pump station that discharges to the influent building where the flow combines with the flow from the USVWPCA Orangeville Pump Station.
+Wastewater from the city of Sharon collection system flows into a pump station that discharges to an influent building where the wastewater flow combines with another flow from the USVWPCA Orangeville Pump Station.
 Screening and grit removal is provided in the influent building as well as flow monitoring for compliance and billing purposes.

-Flows are channeled through the division well into the primary clarifiers.
-During high flow events the flow is diverted to the equalization (EQ) basin that functions as a primary clarifier/EQ basin.
+Wastewater flows are channeled through a division well into primary clarifiers.
+During high flow events, the flow is diverted to the equalization (EQ) basin, which functions as a primary clarifier/EQ basin.
 Primary clarifier effluent is discharged to a primary effluent pump station for conveyance to two trickling filters.
 The primary effluent pump station also houses primary sludge pumps that discharge to four aerated sludge storage tanks.